jacobxperez/rams/README.md

 ## Contributing

 Help us make the [Essentials](https://jacobxperez.github.io/essentials/) better for everyone, any contribution will be considered.
 Use the [issue tracker](https://github.com/jacobxperez/essentials/issues) for bug reports, features requests and submitting pull requests.
+Please read our Design Principles to better understand the nature and the direction of the project.

 ### Bug reports